dsandifer7/SDEV220GroupProject/README.md

 I added a login page html file in my sandbox if you want to check it out its nothing much just a sign in sign up form with some css and javascript

+# WebSaver User Manual

+## Introduction

+WebSaver is a web application for saving, managing, and quickly accessing your favorite links, with automatic QR code generation for each link.

+## Key Features

+- User Registration & Login
+- About/How It Works landing page after login
+- Personal Library of saved links
+- Add, edit, and delete links
+- QR codes for each saved link
+- Secure logout

+## How to Use WebSaver

+### 1. Registration and Login

+After signing up or logging in, you are taken to the About/How It Works page.

+---

+### 2. About / How It Works Page

+This page explains the app and includes a "Go to Library" button as well as a list of other quick actions.

+---

+### 3. Go to Library

+Click "Go to Library" to see all your personal links or a community library if you have not added any.

+---

+### 4. Add a New Link

+Click on either the **Add New URL** button in the library, or the **+ Add** button in the navigation bar to fill in the "Add Link" form and submit new URLs.

+---

+### 5. Edit or Delete a Link

+Use the edit/delete icons on any link ( … ) ( X ) to update or remove it.
+Only the owner of a link can edit or delete it.
+The Edit (…) button will open a prepopulated form for modifying an entry.

+---

+### 6. Log Out

+Use the Logout button located in the navigation bar to end your session.

+---

+## Support

+For help, check the About page or contact the SDEV220 Group Project Team.

+## Credits

+Developed by the SDEV220 Group Project Team.
+Maggie Kocon
+Dawa Sherpa
+Darrick Sandifer